 About the conference

-The Society of Editors (SoE) has unveiled plans for its Virtual Conference 2020 that will take place through the months of November and December.
+The Society of Editors (SoE) held its Virtual Conference through the months of November and December in 2020.

-The highlights of our free event programme will include:
+The highlights of our free event programme included:

 - Five keynote speaker discussions with major industry figures.

 - Three panels looking at Diversity in the News Media, Media Training and Mental Health in the Newsroom.

 - Five nations and regions debates: Wales, Scotland, Northern Ireland, North East England and The Midlands.

 Catch up with the news releases and re-watch our events